|Application Deadline||Decision Notification|

 - How your professional experiences and strengths are aligned with these goals (approximately 175 words)

 Example: “Post MBA, I wish to join a reputed Technology and Strategy consulting organization, such as Deloitte or Ernst & Young as an IT Strategy Consultant.
-My passion for technology, my experience in corporate and business leadership, my childhood vision to be a global business leader and continue my family legacy have defined my goal.
+My passion for technology, my experience in corporate and business leadership, my childhood vision to be a global business leader and continue my family legacy has defined my goal.
 They have also fueled my vision to lead my family business into the world of Technology and Consulting by opening a new division in technology & strategy firm.
 To realize my entrepreneurial dream, I need an MBA.”

 Essay 2.
 The business school is named for Roberto C. Goizueta, former Chairman and CEO of The Coca-Cola Company, who led the organization for 16 years, extending its global reach, quadrupling consumption, building brand responsibility, and creating unprecedented shareholder wealth.
 Mr. Goizueta’s core values guide us in educating Principled Leaders for Global Enterprise.

-Provide an example of your leadership– professional or personal– and explain what you learned about yourself through the experience.
+Provide an example of your leadership– professional or personal–and explain what you learned about yourself through the experience.
 (300 words)

 Every year Emory’s leadership essay question centers round former Chairman and CEO of The Coca-Cola Company Roberto C. Goizueta’s leadership style.
 However, this question is tweaked a little bit every year.
-In 2013-14 application, through this essay question the applicants were asked to discuss their potential ‘contribution’ to Emory ‘as a student and as an alumnus’.
+In the 2013-14 application, through this essay question, the applicants were asked to discuss their potential ‘contribution’ to Emory ‘as a student and as an alumnus’.
 In 2015-16, applicants were required to explain the ‘good’ they have done to an organization and ‘the impact of their actions’.
 This year’s leadership question remains unchanged from last year wherein the candidates were asked to share their leadership experience (personal or professional) and what they learned about themselves through that experience.

 How to structure your essay?